 Now it’s your turn

-I hope you got a lot of value from this summary.
+I hope you got a lot of value from Where Good Ideas Come From Summary.

 And got an answer to the ultimate question:

 Take action based on all the lessons or key ideas you learned today in this summary.

 And share this summary with other people too.

 Remember, the ideas need a liquid network to connect.
 Thanks in advance.
 I appreciate it.